zivid/zivid-python-samples/README.md

 1. Download and install [**Zivid Software**](https://www.zivid.com/downloads)
 Note: The version tested with Zivid cameras is 1.2.0.

 2. Launch your Python IDE.
+Read our instructions on [setting up Python](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/427556/Setting+up+Python).

 3. Open and run one of the samples.